a solo skier in red makes perfect s-shaped tracks off-piste, under cliffs and a few trees. The shot is taken from above

 Best place for nightlife and shopping is Jackson itself

 In Jackson itself try Hotel Jackson, a luxury boutique hotel decorated in contemporary Western style using reclaimed wood and leather.
 There’s a free a shuttle from here to Snow King and Teton Village.
 Then there’s the Rusty Parrot Lodge, a five-star with a homely atmosphere.
 Its welcoming lobby has an open fire, terracotta floors and oriental rugs.
-The Wort Hotel is one of the town’s original stagecoach inns, now slightly dated, but well positioned for the shops and restaurants around the main square.
+The Wort Hotel is one of the town’s original stagecoach inns, now slightly dated but in a sort of charming way, and well positioned for the shops and restaurants around the main square.

 With this one there’s a caveat – we haven’t seen The Hostel ourselves.
 But we couldn’t ignore it – this kind of accommodation is rare in American resorts, and it seems just the ticket.
-All the rooms are private, with their own bathrooms, and come in two sizes – with king-sized beds (for two) or four bunks.
-Bunk rooms start at just $32pp per night low season (including State taxes).
+Located in Teton Village by the ski slopes, it was remodelled in 22/23, all the rooms are private, with their own bathrooms, and come in two sizes – with king-sized beds (for two) or four bunks.
+Bunk rooms start at just $49pp per night low season (including State taxes).

 Outside Jackson and Teton Village